 Earlier this year I visited the wonderful country of The Gambia.
 It is also called The Smiling Coast of West Africa.
 It is Africa’s smallest country and is totally surrounded by its neigbhouring country Senegal.
 The Gambia has only 2 million citizins.
+And some of you asked if it was safe travel in The Gambia.
+So let me tell you more about that!

 There are a lot of prejudices about The Gambia I found out when I told people my plans to go travel here.
-The first thing they asked me, and they almost expected it maybe.., was if I was looking for a man?
+The first thing they asked me, and they almost expected it maybe.., was I looking for a man?
 Or bring someone with me..
 Or at least I would be bothered by a lot of men that were looking for a way to get to Europe.

 And then I will start with that immediatly..
 Yes, a lot of people were talking to me.
 I say people because it were not only the men talking to me, it were the ladies also.
 There were a bit more men ofcourse but only because they hang the streets more then ladies.